 We may experience changes in interest expense if changes in our debt occur.
 Changes in market interest rates could also affect our interest expense.
-Our 5.00% unsecured senior notes due 2030 ("2030 notes"), 4.25% 2032 notes, and 6.375% 2032 notes bear interest at a fixed rate, and therefore our interest expense related to these notes would not be affected by an increase in market interest rates.
-Borrowings under the Revolving facility bear interest at either a base rate or secured overnight financing rate ("SOFR"), plus, in each case, an applicable margin.
-A 1.0% increase in interest rates on the Revolving facility would result in approximately \$2.6 million in additional interest expense annually based on our \$264.0 million in outstanding borrowings as of December 31, 2022.
-The Revolving facility also assesses variable commitment and outstanding letter of credit fees based on quarterly average loan utilization.
+Our 5.00% unsecured senior notes due 2030 ("5.00% 2030 notes"), 4.25% senior unsecured notes due 2032 ("4.25% 2032 notes,"), 6.375% senior unsecured notes due 2032 ("6.375% 2032 notes"), and 6.375% 2034 notes bear interest at a fixed rate, and therefore our interest expense related to these notes would not be affected by an increase in market interest rates.
+Borrowings under the Revolving Facility bear interest at either a base rate or secured overnight financing rate ("SOFR"), plus, in each case, an applicable margin.
+Therefore, we are exposed to interest rate risk under the Revolving Facility.
+We did not have any outstanding borrowings on the Revolving Facility as of December 31, 2024.
+The Revolving Facility also assesses variable commitment and outstanding letter of credit fees based on quarterly average loan utilization.